akshay-bytes/Ecommerce-Website/README.md

 Database: Mysql
 Shop.sql file is the mysql database for this website.

-* Note: The website does not have any admin panel so the data should be directl manipulated by admin using Mysql database only.
+* Note: The website does not have any admin panel so the data should be directly manipulated by admin using Mysql database only.
 __________________________________________________________________
 # How to run Website on your local server:-